-Our Star Gas Propane acquisition and the Stagecoach acquisition expose us to potential significant liabilities.
+Our acquisition of Star Gas Propane, L.P. and the Stagecoach Acquisition expose us to potentially significant liabilities.

-In the Star Gas Propane acquisition and the Stagecoach acquisition, we purchased the equity interests of Star Gas Propane and the entities that owned the Stagecoach facility rather than just their assets.
-As a result, we purchased the liabilities of Star Gas Propane and these entities as well, including unknown and contingent liabilities.
-We have performed a certain level of due diligence in connection with the Star Gas Propane acquisition and the Stagecoach acquisition, but there may be pending, threatened, contemplated or contingent claims against Star Gas Propane or the entities that owned the Stagecoach facility related to environmental, title, regulatory, litigation or other matters of which we are unaware.
-Although Star Gas Partners, L.P., the former parent company of Star Gas Propane, and the entities that owned the Stagecoach facility, respectively, have agreed to indemnify us against some of these liabilities, there is a risk that we could ultimately be liable for some or all of these indemnified risks.
+In connection with the acquisition of Star Gas Propane, L.P. (the "Star Gas Propane Acquisition") and the Stagecoach Acquisition, we purchased the equity interests of Star Gas Propane and the entities that owned the Stagecoach assets rather than just their assets.
+As a result, we purchased the liabilities of Star Gas Propane and the Stagecoach entities as well, including unknown and contingent liabilities.
+We have performed a certain level of due diligence in connection with the Star Gas Propane Acquisition and the Stagecoach Acquisition, but there may be pending, threatened, contemplated or contingent claims against Star Gas Propane and the Stagecoach entities related to environmental, title, regulatory, litigation or other matters of which we are unaware.
+Although Star Gas Partners, L.P., the former parent company of Star Gas Propane, and the entities that owned the Stagecoach Facility, respectively, have agreed to indemnify us against some of these liabilities, there is a risk that we could ultimately be liable for some or all of these indemnified risks.